-Zach Brandon (Jr., Cottage Grove, Ore.) tossed five solid innings for the Wildcats (12-4, 9-3 NWC), allowing only two earned runs and issuing a single walk.
+Zach Brandon (Sr., Cottage Grove, Ore.) tossed five solid innings for the Wildcats (12-4, 9-3 NWC), allowing only two earned runs and issuing a single walk.

 For the first time all weekend, the Missionaries (2-19, 2-7 NWC) claimed the early advantage, capitalizing on a defensive miscue.
 A two-out error in the first allowed Cameron Young to reach base and eventually score on Kyle Moyes’ RBI single to right field.

 Linfield struck back in the third.
-Tim Wilson (Jr., Redmond, Wash.) homered for the second consecutive day and Kramer Lindell (Jr., West Linn, Ore.) added an RBI single to give the ‘Cats a 2-1 lead.
+Tim Wilson homered for the second consecutive day and Kramer Lindell (Sr., West Linn, Ore.) added an RBI single to give the ‘Cats a 2-1 lead.

 The Wildcats built off of their momentum, posting five runs in the fourth to establish a commanding advantage.
 Linfield tested the Missionaries’ defense, laying down three consecutive bunts to set the stage for Allan.
 His three-run home run to left, his first of the year, plated Wilson and Zach Boskovich.

 A two-out RBI double from MacLean Harned in the fourth helped the Missionaries chip away at Linfield’s lead, as the home team posted one run each in the fourth, fifth, and sixth innings.